Last Updated on by Guest Blogger

 Disclaimers: Living the Dream uses demographic data, email opt-ins, display advertising, and affiliate links to operate this site.
 Please review our Terms and Conditions for more information.
 Listed prices and attraction details may have changed since our visit and initial publication.

-The following is a guest post from Swing Abroad.
+The following is a guest post from Wandering Journal.

 Hanoi, the capital of Southeast Asia’s most backpackers-friendly destination, Vietnam has been welcoming travelers for several decades now.
 The foods, architectures, history, and culture just kept travelers coming back for more.
 And today, we’re going to look into 10 things to do in Hanoi.

 Colonized by the French for centuries, architectures in Hanoi is heavily influenced by the French style, which is unique across Southeast Asia.
 It’s also one of the 10 most populated countries in the world, with a whopping 94 million people.

 As for safety issues, Hanoi is a very safe destination for all kind of travelers and backpackers.
 There are plenty of reasons travelers love Vietnam.
 Nevertheless, let’s get started!

 Hanoi Old Quarter is the most popular region for travelers to stay in due to its convenient location.
 Easily accessible to most of the attractions in Hanoi, the foods in the Old Quarter are also more appealing and budget-friendly, as most of the locals also choose to have their meals there.

 During the weekend nights, the main street in Hanoi Old Quarter will also be sealed for the night markets.
 Local musicians take the opportunity to showcase their performance in the street, contributing to the lovely vibe travelers have been looking for.